 The winter months can take their toll on roads and by the time summer rolls around, construction crews are busy making necessary repairs.
 Some drivers do not always slow down to the posted speeds in construction zones and are often unaware of the risks.
 These areas have proven to be dangerous for drivers as they present many obstacles such as workers, cones, and hanging machines or construction equipment.

 Drivers speeding through construction zones can pose a threat to workers, other drivers and themselves.
 This behavior can easily lead to personal injury.
 It’s a good idea to slow down and be very mindful when driving through construction zones and work areas.

 Sudden thunderstorms can quickly saturate roads, making hydroplaning a possibility.
 Flash flooding and hailstorms can also occur without warning.
 In areas where creeks or streams have overflowed, the roadway can be severely damaged or washed away.
 Additionally, these storms can affect driver visibility and cause skidding and swerving.
 The summertime means more sun, which also hinders visibility.
 The glare from the summer sun is particularly strong, forcing drivers to be prepared and extra vigilant on the roads.

 Higher Volumes of Inexperienced Drivers

 When school lets out for the summer, it means many more young drivers on the road.
 Less experienced drivers may be easily distracted and that may be intensified in the summer with so much going on around them.
 Driving and texting, taking unnecessary risks, and speeding are common among young drivers.

-If you are involved in an auto accident and are in need of an attorney, contact Stewart Law Offices.
 With multiple South Carolina locations and a Charlotte office, you can speak with one of our auto accident attorneys to see if we can help.
-Give us a call at 1-866-STEWART.
+Give us a call at 1-803-328-5600.